dimitarpg13/dynamical_systems_and_ergodicity/README.md

-# A Resource of Dynamical Systems, Kalman Filtering, Data Assimiliation, Chaos Theory, Ergodic Systems
+# A Resource of Dynamical and Ergodic Systems, Kalman Filtering, Data Assimiliation, Chaos Theory

 This is a work in progress and the contents will be updated regularly.